 Pinch of salt

 1/4 t approximately of cinnamon (This really does not have a strong taste in the salsa, but it adds dimension and brings the flavor of the peaches forward.
 You may even want a dash more.)

 1/4 to 1/2 t ancho chile powder for depth (but this is up to your taste buds!)

 Squeeze of lime (optional)

 Preheat oven to 350.
 Spray a mini muffin pan with baking spray.
 Line each cup with a wonton wrapper.
 Push into place to form a nice little cup.
 Spray those with baking spray.
 You can even season these with a pinch of chile powder if you’d like.
 Bake about 10 minutes or until they turn gold.
 Let cool.

 Combine peaches, chiles, sage, onion, honey, salt, cinnamon and ancho chile powder.
-You may want a little lime juice but this depends on the heat of your chilies.
+You may want a little lime juice but this depends on the sweetness of the peaches.
+If peaches are not ripe enough a little lime juice will make them seem sweeter.
 Set aside until ready.